dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 My mothers grandfather had a theory which he said over and over to his grandchildren including my mother was that <span class='green'> real opportunites that come to you are few, it's very fortunate life that has just bathed an opportunity all the way.
 Most people just get a few times when they can make a huge difference by seizing a huge activity and he said when you find one my dear grandchildren seize it boldly and don't do it small.</span> If you take whole history of Berkshire and if you take out the 20 best transactions, our record is a joke.
 Life is not just bathing you in unlimited opportunites even if you were being able to find them and seize them.

+If you are going to live a long time, you have to keep learning.
+What you formerly knew is never enough.
+So, <span class='red'>if you don't learn constantly, revise your conclusions and get better ones, you are like one-legged man in ass-kicking contest.</span>

 Quotes
 ===========================